privacypatterns/patterns/Pattern-template.md

 excerpt: This short description is a 1-2 line abstract to appear on the homepage and other shortened forms.

+categories:
+  - location
+  - notice
+  - smartphone
+  - ui
-categories: location, notice, smartphone, ui _tags that classify the subject matter, the purpose of the pattern, and the applicable audience_
+_tags that classify the subject matter, the purpose of the pattern, and the applicable audience_

 status: draft _values allowed: stub, draft, published_